The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Regular tripods and even travel tripods are too big and bulky for a smartphone shooter; they’ll negate the main advantage of a smartphone, which is that it lets you travel light.

-Smartphones don’t have a standard tripod socket.
-This means you need another way to mount the phone to the tripod, even a mini one.
-The solution is a phone clamp; these are sometimes sold separately, and sometimes come in bundles with mini tripods.
-In our guide, we’ve included both complete bundles and standalone clamps, so you can decide how best to construct your setup.
+Smartphones don’t have a standard tripod socket, either.
+This means you need another way to mount the phone to the tripod.
+The solution is a phone clamp; these are sometimes sold separately and sometimes come in bundles with mini tripods.
+We’ve included both complete bundles and standalone clamps, so you can decide how best to construct your setup.

-The other main decision you'll be making is whether you want a flexi-legged tripod that can grip onto protruding objects and uneven surfaces, or a rigid-legged one for tabletop use.
+The other main deciding factor is whether you want a flexi-legged tripod that can grip onto protruding objects and uneven surfaces or a rigid-legged one for tabletop use.
 While the former is more versatile, the latter gives you a stable platform that's good for consistency (handy if you're regularly vlogging and want your shots to look the same).

-Our testing procedure for iPhone tripods is fundamentally the same as for full-size tripods.
-We measure the maximum operating height and its folded height for carrying, with head or clamp if there is one, and also look at the combined weight of each set of tripod legs and head, using electronic scales.
-We measure the diameter of all leg sections, from the widest to the thinnest, using digital calipers.
+Our testing procedure for phone tripods is similar to our regime for full-size tripods.
+We measure the maximum operating height and its folded height for carrying, with the head or clamp attached, if there is one, and also check the weight using electronic scales.

-We check the ease of use, smoothness and precision of all available adjustments in each set of tripod legs and heads.
-This ranges from adjusting leg sections and pivot facilities (where available), to the locking mechanisms of the head, as well as independent pan and friction damping adjustments, where fitted.
-If the tripod has flexible legs, we attach it to different objects to get the measure of its stability and ease of use.
+We check the ease of use, smoothness, and precision of all available adjustments in each set of legs and any included ball head or clamp.
+If the tripod has flexible legs, we attach it to different objects to measure its stability and ease of use.

 FAQs

-What are the uses of an iPhone tripod?
+What are the uses of a phone tripod?

-We’ve listed a few things here that a good iPhone tripod will allow you to do:
+We’ve listed a few things here that a good smartphone tripod will allow you to do:

 Capture night shots.
 Even if an app lets you open up the shutter on your smartphone camera for a long time, without a good source of support, all you’ll get is a blurry image.
 Mounting your phone on a tripod means you can shoot long exposures, without worrying about image blur caused by camera-shake.